jlisic/lpm3/README.md

 Todo:

-  Handle ties in a safe manner (current breakage due to median) Handle searching for ties in a non-deterministic manner Finish R interface

   Current timings relative to BalancedSampling's lpm2 procedure on an i5-4258U CPU @ 2.40GHz running R 3.2.1 on OS X 10.10.4:

   N = 100,000